grega/blog/content/posts/flight-finder-display/index.md

 Thanks again to [Colin](https://blog.colinwaddell.com/articles/flight-tracker) for the original inspiration.
 I'm also hopeful that others will find this somewhat different implementation useful, assuming they have similar use cases to mine.

 ## Future work

+Scrolling text for the (often quite long) aircraft type / model would be a nice addition.
+It's currently truncated to fit the display which mostly works _fine_.

 I might look at pulling the flight data from the local ADS-B receiver in future, rather than relying on FR24's API (or remote APIs in general), though I'm aware that these APIs tend to have more complete data (airline, flight number, origin / destination) than what is typically available from the raw ADS-B data so this might not be feasible (or might involve levels of calculation, and correlation with static / on-board data, that could push the limits of the RP2350).